MAYANK2862/Mayank-2301730165-OS-Lab_Assignmnet/README.md

-🖥️ OS Lab Assignment 1 — Process Creation and Management Using Python
+# 🖥️ OS Lab Assignment 1 — Process Creation and Management Using Python

-📌 Overview
+# 📌 Overview

-This project demonstrates key process management concepts in Linux using Python’s os module.
-It explores how processes are created, executed, prioritized, and inspected, simulating real OS-level operations.
+In this assignment, students will simulate Linux process management operations using Python.
+The experiment focuses on replicating the behaviors of fork(), exec(), and process state inspections using the os and subprocess modules in Python.
+It provides an understanding of process creation, child-parent relationship, and zombie/orphan process scenarios.

-🚀 Experiments
+# 🚀 Experiments

 Process Creation Utility — Create multiple child processes using os.fork() and synchronize with os.wait().